Appendix: Data Sources & References

 - Cloud AI Services: AWS Bedrock, Azure OpenAI Service, GCP Vertex AI - "Building Generative AI Applications" (2024)

-- LLM Models: Claude 3.5 Sonnet/Haiku (AWS), GPT-4o (Azure), Gemini 2.0 Pro (GCP) - Multi-cloud model architecture for remaining 30% of requests
+- LLM Models: Claude 3.5 Sonnet/Haiku (AWS), GPT-4o (Azure), Gemini 2.0 Pro (GCP) - Multi-cloud model architecture for remaining 10-15% of requests requiring advanced reasoning

 - Vector Databases: "Retrieval Augmented Generation (RAG)" - Cloud-native vector DB architectures (AWS Bedrock KB, Azure AI Search, GCP Vertex AI Vector Search)